 “Hey, Coach,” I said, “those pants glow in the dark?”

-I ran laps around the weedy, rock-strewn field between the school and the library that afternoon, and it wasn’t until I got to high school that I realized the error of my ways.
+Punishment for that little display of wit was to spend the rest of class running laps around the rock-strewn field between the school and the library that afternoon.
+It wasn’t until I got to high school and started playing for Coach Murgo that I truly learned to appreciate him.

-Coach Murgo was a legend, a man for whom every other season was time to be marked until football began again.
-When he was younger, the story went, Coach Murgo suffered a concussion playing semi-pro football, so he suited up anyway and played under an assumed name.
+Coach Murgo was a legend in Rhode Island, a man for whom every other season was time to be marked until football began again.
+When he was younger, the story went, Coach Murgo suffered a concussion playing semi-pro football.
+Undeterred, he suited up anyway and played under an assumed name.

 Suddenly he turned and pointed at the four of us, the wounded players in street clothes.
-In a voice quivering with emotion, he reminded the team that those kids had worked as they had, but were unable to play in the biggest game of the year.
+In a voice quivering with emotion, he reminded the team that those kids had worked as hard as they had but were unable to play in the biggest game of the year.

 Players hunched their shoulders and squinted at the floor, hiding their faces.
 I turned away so no one would see my tears.